handley-lab/anesthetic/docs/source/reading_writing.rst

 ===========================================

 In principle you can use any of pandas options for saving your samples.
-However, since our weighted samples here make heavy use of pandas multiindex feature, we recommended using either ``CSV`` files or ``parquet`` files for reading and writing.
+However, since our weighted samples here make heavy use of pandas MultiIndex feature, we recommended using either ``CSV`` files or ``parquet`` files for reading and writing.